dglt1/optimus-switch/README.md

 the bash script's and various .conf files can be used to either setup nvidia prime and leave it or be used to easily switch between nvidia/intel (prime) using the proprietary nvidia driver, and intel only using either modesetting or intel driver.

-i made these so that in the unlikely event im ever away from AC power, i can quickly run a script, reboot, and use only the integrated intel gpu and also completely power down the nvidia gpu in a way that does not break sleep/suspend or lock up on shutdown, etc... you get the point.  and when i want my performance back i can run set-nvidia.sh , reboot and be back to using nvidia/intel (prime).
+i made these so that in the unlikely event im ever away from AC power, i can quickly run a script, reboot, and use only the integrated intel gpu and also completely power down the nvidia gpu in a way that does not break sleep/suspend or lock up on shutdown, etc... you get the point.  and when i want my performance back i can run set-nvidia.sh , reboot and be back to using nvidia/intel (prime). there are other options for optimus, bumblebee certainly does its job and allows for on-the-fly gpu enable/disable but also has its limitations, no vulkan support, and performance is not the best. optimus-manager is another, and more similar to this setup where a session can be run in intel only or intel/nvidia(prime) and it works for some but i was unable to get it working properly. this one just fits me best, it's simple, it works. you can decide for yourself if it's a good fit for you.

 when the set-intel.sh is run, the appropriate config's in /etc/modprobe.d/ , /etc/X11/xorg.conf.d , /usr/local/bin/optimus.sh are replaced with the various .conf files for an intel only session. this will remove/replace the configurations set by set-nvidia.sh